 - Please note that distance learning programs (on-line, self-study, webinar, etc.) must be offered by a Missouri board-approved training agency.
 Distance learning programs approved by NAB/NCERS or another state administrator licensing board are not approved as continuing education programs in Missouri.
 Information on board-approved continuing education programs and providers can be found under Continuing Education for Licensure Renewal tab and select Online.

 If you fail to renew by June 30th of your current renewal cycle, you cannot practice as a licensed administrator after that date.

 You can renew the license providing it is done within 12 months of the expiration date.
 If your renewal application is postmarked after June 30th of the current renewal cycle, the application must include:

 - $25 late penalty fee in addition to the $100 renewal fee, and;

 Once the renewal application has been received and processed, a new license will be issued.
-If you do not receive your new license or if you have any questions or concerns regarding the process, please contact our office by email at firstname.lastname@example.org with questions and concerns.
+Please contact our office by email at firstname.lastname@example.org with questions and concerns.

 If your license expired more than 12 months, you will need to follow the requirements outlined for new applicants.
 Please refer to Administrator License tab in the right column for instructions on how to apply for a license.